Simulating nonlinear optical processes on a superconducting quantum device: Classical and quantum models of laser pulse compression

 Laser amplification is often treated as a parametric process, where the signal and idler waves grow by consuming a pump wave.
 When the pump energy is being replenished, or when the pump energy dominates, one may approximate the pump amplitude $a_1$ as a constant, in which case the seed amplitude $a_2$ and the idler amplitude $a_3$ grow exponentially.
 However, when the pump amplitude is not held constant, the three-wave nature of the underlying interaction becomes apparent.
 The interaction is often described by the three-wave equations \citep{davidson2012methods} \begin{subeqnarray} d_t a_1 &=& g a_2 a_3, \\ d_t a_2 &=& -g^* a_1 a_3^\dagger, \\ d_t a_3 &=& -g^* a_1 a_2^\dagger, \end{subeqnarray} where $d_t$ is the advective derivative, $g$ is the coupling coefficient, $g^*$ is its complex conjugate, and $a^\dagger$ denotes the complex conjugate of $a$ in the classical model.
 The advective derivative is specific for each wave and is defined as $d_t=\partial_t + \mathbf{v}_g\cdot\nabla + \mu$, where $\mathbf{v}_g=\partial\omega/\partial\mathbf{k}$ is the group velocity and $\mu$ is the damping rate of the wave.
 The complex-valued amplitude $a$ is the slowly varying envelope of the classical wave.
 The amplitude is normalized such that $n=|a|^2$ is proportional to the wave action density, which is proportional to the number of photons in the wave.

 Three-wave interactions satisfy a number of conservation laws.
-First, the equations above describe resonant interactions where both energy and momentum are conserved.
-For waves with narrow bandwidth, their 4-momentum density is proportional to $k^\mu$, where $k^\mu=(\frac{\omega}{c},\mathbf{k})$.
+First, the equations describe resonant interactions where both energy and momentum are conserved.
+For waves with narrow bandwidth, their 4-momentum density is proportional to $k^\mu=(\frac{\omega}{c},\mathbf{k})$.
 Energy and momentum are conserved because the interaction satisfies the resonance conditions $k_1^\mu=k_2^\mu+k_3^\mu$.
 Moreover, the interaction has two independently conserved actions $S_2=n_1+n_2$ and $S_3=n_1+n_3$.
-In other words, the advective derivatives of $S_2$ and $S_3$ are zero, so $S_2$ and $S_3$ are constants of motion.
+These actions are constants of motion because their advective derivatives are zero.
 The physical meaning of action conservation is that the three-wave interaction splits each pump photon into a seed and an idler photon.
-Therefore, whenever $n_1$ decreases by one, both $n_2$ and $n_3$ increase by one, or vice versa.
+So, whenever $n_1$ decreases by one, both $n_2$ and $n_3$ increase by one, and vice versa.

 The three-wave equations are partial differential equations that describe how the wave amplitudes evolve in both space and time.
 If all amplitudes are initially uniform in space, then they will remain uniform as they evolve in time.
 However, if the amplitudes are not uniform, two competing effects change the envelopes of the waves.
 First, wave advection transports the wave envelope in the direction of the group velocity.
 The advection is a linear process, and the envelope remains unchanged in the co-moving frame.
 Second, the three-wave interaction changes amplitudes locally.
-Since the interaction is nonlinear, the change is faster wherever the amplitudes of the other two waves are larger.
+Since the interaction is nonlinear, the change is faster where the amplitudes of the other two waves are larger.